You are listening to the Sean Hannity Radio Show Podcast.

 And there are the court affidavits in this case.

-Quote, from Hillary, I've been also told by an expert in child psychology that children in early adolescence tend to exaggerate or romanticize sexual experiences in that adolescents and disorganized families such as the complaint are even more prone to exaggerate behavior.
+Quote from Hillary: I've been also told by an expert in child psychology that children in early adolescence tend to exaggerate or romanticize sexual experiences and that adolescents and disorganized families such as the complainants are even more prone to exaggerate behavior.

 You know what that's called?